harcokuppens/pmwiki-cookbook-imagepopup/README.md

 - `pmwiki_remote_ssh_import` `USER@REMOTEHOST:REMOTEPMWIKIDIR`

   Mirror a remote site without overwriting the new cookbook we are locally developing.
-  **Run this script from a shell in your container.** Its full documentation is given when run without arguments:
+  **Run this script from a shell in your container.**  This can be useful to test a new cookbook within an existing wiki site.

+  The full documentation of `pmwiki_remote_ssh_import` is given when run without arguments:

       $ pmwiki_mirror_remote_site
       USAGE